-Kurt J. Erickson is a Shareholder of the Minneapolis, Minnesota office of Jackson Lewis P.C.
+Kurt J. Erickson is a Shareholder in the Minneapolis, Minnesota, office of Jackson Lewis P.C.
 He has represented both public and private employers in state courts, federal courts, and in administrative proceedings before state administrative tribunals.

-His experience also includes litigating class action cases brought by the Equal Employment Opportunity Commission (EEOC), as well as negotiating resolutions of discrimination charges, including class action discrimination charges, prosecuted by the EEOC.
+Mr. Ericksons experience also includes litigating class action cases brought by the Equal Employment Opportunity Commission (EEOC), as well as negotiating resolutions of discrimination charges, including class action discrimination charges, prosecuted by the EEOC.

 He joined Jackson Lewis after practicing law as an assistant attorney general in the Minnesota Attorney General's Office, as an in-house corporate counsel providing employment advice and litigation management, and as the head of the employment section for a medium-sized law firm in Minneapolis.

 As a former Assistant Attorney General, Mr. Erickson handled various employment and labor disputes, including representing the Minnesota Departments of Corrections, Transportation, Commerce, Employee Relations, Revenue, and state colleges and universities in a variety of employment matters.
 Mr. Erickson represented the Corrections Department in a department-wide/statewide class action race discrimination in employment lawsuit, and also represented the Corrections Department in complex sex discrimination and disability discrimination lawsuits.

 As an in-house corporate counsel for a corporation, Mr. Erickson managed employment litigation on a nationwide basis, and also provided employment advice for business operations occurring on nationwide basis.

 Mr. Erickson was Appellate Advocacy Finalist in Law School, and subsequently a legal writing instructor at the Law School.
 Mr. Erickson is certified by the Minnesota State Bar Association as a Labor and Employment Law Specialist.